 - Get firearm documentation together ready to send to your outfitter or complete yourself for your firearm import permit(s).

 - Get lots of passport photos done - for firearm permit application, visa application and spares to take with you.

 - Send the required firearm documentation to outfitter or firearm permit handling company (RSA) or permit issuing authority if applying yourself (RSA).

 - Using an Africa-experienced travel agent, make international and/or domestic flight and seat reservations.

 - Complete and send off Dutch firearm consent form if transiting via Amsterdam with a firearm.

-- Get CITES import permit application done if intending to hunt a CITES Appendix I species.
+- Get your CITES import permit application done if intending to hunt a CITES Appendix I species, such as leopard.
 Do not worry if this permit looks like it will date expire before the trophies are shipped, it can easily be re-newed as many times as necessary.
-You must have the import permit before hunting and it can often take about a year for trophies to be shipped.
+You must have the import permit before you hunt and it can often take about a year for trophies to be shipped.

 - Make any hotel and transfer reservations you may need before and after the hunt, if your outfitter doesn't do this on your behalf.

 - Apply for a visa if it is required for your hunting country.
 Time this carefully - not too early, as the visa validity is from the date the passport is stamped not from date of travel.